ngushchin/EntropicOTBenchmark/README.md

 <p align="center"><img src="pics/images_benchmark.png" width="800" /></p>

 Test image datasets (for cFID, sets of "y" and 5k "x" per each "y") are available via the [following link](https://disk.yandex.ru/d/iylrmxv5kHzQMQ).
+These are int8 tensors, use torch.load.
 To get the test set for standard FID, use the built-in function which automatically downloads the test set.

 ```python
 X_test_sampler = benchmark.X_test_sampler